gradle/community/docs/contributing/spread-the-word.md

 ## Gradle Fellowship

 The Gradle Fellowship are distinguished engineers from the Gradle community who, through collaboration and advocacy, encourage build tooling best practices.
-In addition to large scale community support, Fellows donate their time and talent to help the next generation of Gradle Fellowship members through direct one-on-one mentoring..
+In addition to large scale community support, Fellows donate their time and talent to help the next generation of Gradle Fellowship members through direct one-on-one mentoring.

 See the list of people on the [Gradle Fellows Page](https://gradle.org/fellowship/).